republik/plattform/README.md

 This is a living style guide.
 Subject to constant change.

-It documents the current state and provides implemented React components, published as a npm package.
+It documents the current state and provides implemented React components, published as an npm package.

 ## License